 To use the expedited procedure we need the following:

 Certified copy of the appointment and

 Certified copy of any official bond that has been given and if no bond has been posted then a certified copy of the proof that no bond was required and

 Signed Fee/Representation Agreement and necessary fees.

-Contact us to start the process of an ancillary probate.
+Contact us to start the process of an Arizona Ancillary Probate.